Osman Bukari resumes training at Red Star Belgrade after World Cup break

 Black Stars forward Osman Bukari has finally rejoined his Red Star Belgrade teammates to begin training ahead of the resumption of the Serbian League.

-The Ghana international enjoyed a lengthy break after participating in the World Cup in Qatar.
-Despite Ghana's early exit, Bukari enjoyed about a month's stay in his country.
+The Ghana international enjoyed a lengthy break after participating at the World Cup in Qatar.
+Despite Ghana's early exit, Bukari enjoyed about a month stay in his country.

-The former KAA Gent player resumed rigorous training on Saturday and went through some drills as he keeps himself in shape for the return to competitive football.
+The former KAA Gent player resumed rigorous training on Saturday and went through some drills as he keeps himself in shape for the return of competitive football.

 Bukari has been one of Red Star Belgrade's best players this season, contributing 12 goals in 25 matches across all competitions.
 His thunderous strike in the derby against Partizan Belgrade won Red Star's goal of the year.